ConnectBox/connectbox-pi/docs/deployment.md

 - Sample content is deployed by default.
 To prevent sample content being deployed, add `-e deploy_sample_content=False` to the `ansible-playbook` commandline.
 - The Wireless SSID can be changed from the admin interface but it can also be changed at deployment time.
 To specify a different ssid, add `-e ssid="<new ssid>"` to the `ansible-playbook` commandline e.g. `-e ssid="My Connectbox"`.
 - sshd is stopped and disabled by default at the end of the ansible playbook run.
 This is done to addresses the problem of unauthorised remote access when default passwords are not changed, but does so in a way that it's easy to restore access if it was done by mistake.
 To leave sshd running at the end of the playbook run add `-e disable_sshd_after_run=False` to the `ansible-playbook` commandline.
 The [Raspbian security update](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) describes how to re-enable sshd if it was disabled by mistake.
+- The default user account is locked at the end of the ansible playbook run.
+This is done to prevent unauthorised access to the console via ssh using the default Raspbian username and password.
+To prevent the account being locked, generate a crypt(3) password hash and add `-e 'user_account_pw_hash=your-hash-string'` to the `ansible-playbook` commandline.
+The [Ansible documentation](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module) provides instructions on generating crypt(3) format hashes.
+Raspbian expects hashes in sha-512 format.
+If you mistakenly lock your account follow the instructions at [Reset a lost Raspberry Pi password)[http://www.raspberrypi-spy.co.uk/2014/08/how-to-reset-a-forgotten-raspberry-pi-password/)

 ## Use the ConnectBox